 Chemistry is the science that deals with the composition, structure and interactions of matter of all kinds.
 Materials obtained from the earth, such as ores, petroleum and natural gas, as well as those from plants and animals, such as food, fibers and antibiotics, are all studied and modified through chemical means.
 The chemist creates from natural products new and useful substances that add to the enjoyment of life.
 He or she creates new agents to combat pests that destroy great portions of food supplies and new drugs to fight diseases of many kinds.
-Chemists lead the fight against pollution of the environment that results from rapid multiplication of population and of use of energy.
-Chemists are at the forefront of the search for new energy sources and for ways to better use existing sources of energy.
+Chemists are at the forefront in developing new initiatives that address the environment, and, as experts in the physical properties of materials, are the heart and soul of developing all new technologies that cover nano-technology, medical and pharmaceutical technologies, engineering technology, new energy producing devices, optical transmission devices, bio-polymers, and forensic science.